HockeyFeed

 Trevor Connors

-The Vancouver Canucks officially opened up their 2024-25 training camp this morning and the first man on the ice was goaltender Thatcher Demko.
+The Vancouver Canucks officially announced their 2024-25 opening night this morning and goaltender Thatcher Demko was conspicuously absent.

 Demko's injury status has been a mystery for months now after he was pulled from the team's first round playoff series against the Nashville Predators.
 He was reportedly ready to return to action if the Canucks were able to extend their season with a Game 7 win against the Edmonton Oilers, but ultimately the team fell short.
 Flash forward to the offseason and there were reports that Demko was never ready to return to action and would actually require surgery to repair an injury.
 Then... radio silence.

-“I’ve been able to rehab a ton this summer, and sure it’s taking a bit longer than I would have liked but over the past few weeks I’m feeling a lot better now and there’s some light at the end of the tunnel,” Demko said to reporters.
+“I’ve been able to rehab a ton this summer, and sure it’s taking a bit longer than I would have liked but over the past few weeks I’m feeling a lot better now and there’s some light at the end of the tunnel,” Demko said to reporters last month.

 Demko did confirm that he had a "minor procedure" in what he calls a "frustrating summer."